xero/boxart/README.md

 _but it's based on lots of other peoples amazing work!_

-all images were scraped from [screenscraper.fr](https://screenscraper.fr), a wonderful community project to archive and share this portion of retro game history. please donate (like i did).
+all images were scraped from [screenscraper.fr](https://screenscraper.fr), a wonderful community project to archive and share this portion of gaming history. please [donate](https://patreon.com/screenscraper) and contribute, like i do.

+_though this project is designed so you don't need to scrape your own so... :upside_down_face:_

+remixed arcade cabinet graphics originally by [moon](https://github.com/Universal-Rom-Tools/Universal-XML-Scraper/blob/master/Mix/Arcade%20(moon).zip), and released as freeware.

 ## license

+![kopimi logo](https://gist.githubusercontent.com/xero/cbcd5c38b695004c848b73e5c1c0c779/raw/6b32899b0af238b17383d7a878a69a076139e72d/kopimi-sm.png)

 **CC0 1.0 Universal / Public Domain**

-![kopimi logo](https://gist.githubusercontent.com/xero/cbcd5c38b695004c848b73e5c1c0c779/raw/6b32899b0af238b17383d7a878a69a076139e72d/kopimi-sm.png)

 since all of this is made from community screenshots, i release mine in the spirit of kopimi as well!